The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Oncology Social Workers

-Social workers professionally trained to counsel patients with cancer and help provide practical assistance, eg, by helping patients find support groups and locate services.
+Social workers professionally trained to counsel patients with cancer and help provide practical assistance, for example, by helping patients find support groups and locate services.

 Strongest pain relievers available.